Bankole2000/tonic-challenge/README.md

 }
 ```

-> On success - User is logged in but user needs to update profile / kyc
+> On success - User is logged in but needs to update profile / kyc
 >
 > User obtains default "USER" role
 >
 > To get "ADMIN" role, sign up with ADMIN_EMAIL specified in .env file
+>
+> ADMIN_EMAIL in the live demo is 'admin@test.com'
 >
 > "ADMIN" role can add or remove roles from other users

 #### User Login